View MapView Map

 Donegal islands

 Just off the northwest coast of Donegal, there are plenty of islands where the Irish language thrives.
-Venture to Tory Island and meet the community of artists whose work is inspired by the wild and rugged landscape, or chat to the islanders of Inishfree who choose to live off the grid.
+Venture to Toraigh (Tory Island) and meet the community of artists whose work is inspired by the wild and rugged landscape, or chat to the islanders of Inis Fraoigh (Inishfree Island) who choose to live off the grid.
 For a peaceful stroll, follow the beachside trail to the island's rocky summit of Árainn Mhór (Arranmore)

 For even more coastal views, go island hopping around Gabhla (Gola Island) and Oileán Ruaidh (Island Roy).